evykassirer/notes/cs341/341notes.md

 ###Coin Changing

-- Instance: a list of coin demonimations d1...dn and a positive integer T (target sum)
+- Instance: a list of coin denominations d1...dn and a positive integer T (target sum)
 - Find: a tuple of non-negative integers a1...an such that T = sum ai*di and N= sum ai is minimized
 - 0 <= a_n <= floor(T/dn)
 - optimal solution consists of j coins of denomination dn along with an optimal solution using the first n-1 denominations for target T - jdn